 Over the summer The Northern Block recruited another new addition to the team.
 Meet Jamie Chang, our new Type Designer.
-Originally from Toronto, Canada now living here in the North East.
+Originally from Toronto, Canada now living here in the UK.
 Let’s dive in and find out more about him, shall we?

 So Jamie, you are originally from Toronto, Canada.
-How are you settling into life in the North East?
+How are you finding living in the UK?

 Honestly living in the UK is not that different than Toronto, things are just a little different here and there.
 It is, however, pretty exciting to be in a new country and on a different continent.